-- Glass Fusing Three-Hour Taster
+- Glass Fusing Three-Hour Taster Entry-level

-- Fundamentals of Glass Fusing & Slumping II
+- Glass Fusing & Slumping I Entry-level

-- Glass Fusing & Slumping I
+- Fundamentals of Glass Fusing & Slumping I Entry-level

 - Glass Fusing & Slumping II